originStudios/OSL/OASM/Documentation.md

 This script will not print anything because 1 is equal to 1 and it skips to the hello label

 ```
-equl 1,1,hello
+equl 1 1 hello
-prnt "hello, how are you"
+sacc hello, how are you
-hello:
+prnt
+labl hello
 ```

 ## Maths

 Maths functions set the acc variable to their result
 ```
-add 3,2
-sub 10,4
+addi 3 2
+prnt
+subt 10 4
+prnt
 ```

 ## Variables